Studio 701 Digital Media Internship Background

-Who Should Apply
+Studio 701 Digital Media Internship, Who Should Apply

 Every Spring semester, a select group of advanced digital media students are chosen from high schools throughout Poway Unified.
-These students should have completed the digital media or broadcast journalism pathway at their school.
+These students should have completed a CTE pathway for arts, media, or entertainment (such as digital media or broadcast journalism) at their school OR have comparable video experience.
 We are looking for students who are passionate about telling stories and creating professional videos to represent PUSD.
-You will get access to mentors, field trips, district and community leaders, and top-of-the-line equipment used by industry professionals (i.e. drones, RED cameras, etc.).
+You will get access to mentors, field trips, district and community leaders, and top-of-the-line equipment used by industry professionals (i.e. drones, Sony FX6, and Mobi-Pro cameras, etc.).
 You will also hone career-ready skills such as project management, meeting deadlines, collaboration, and of course shooting and editing.
-Whenever possible, we prefer that the student have an off roll at the end of their school day because we do meet 2-3 times a week at Rancho Bernardo (or off site at different shoot locations) usually towards the end of the school day or after school.
+We ask that the student have an off roll at the end of their school day because we do meet twice a week at Rancho Bernardo (or off site at different shoot locations) usually towards the end of the school day.
 We will work with your counselor on scheduling if you are accepted into the internship.

 To apply, fill out this application by April 7, 2023.

 The following materials will be needed to apply: